Showmax/ios-swiftui-redraws/README.md

 At first sight, I absolutely loved how simple it was to announce changes to SwiftUI views.
 You just set a value in `@Published` variables and the view gets reloaded with the fresh value.
 But soon I realized that there was something I’d missed: the context.
 In fact, it is described in [Apple docs](https://developer.apple.com/documentation/combine/observableobject#overview).
 But it's quite easy to overlook all of the consequences when reading.
 You understand it better in practice.
 Let’s have a look at a few examples.

+### 2023-06-13 update:

+- On WWDC 2023 Apple addressed following redraws via `@Observable` macro, so SwiftUI will redraw only those parts of UI for whose the model value actually did change, and does not redraw unrelated UI.
+- For more information see: https://developer.apple.com/wwdc23/10149

 ## ObservableObject's objectWillChange

 Consider a model that implements `ObservableObject` with several `@Published` variables. `ObservableObject` will automatically synthesize the `objectWillChange` property.
 Each SwiftUI view that uses your `ObservableObject` will subscribe to the `objectWillChange` changes.
 Now, if your model changes one of the `@Published` variables, then SwiftUI will redraw all of the views that use your `ObservableObject`.